Introduction

 Is your website invisible on Google?
 You're not alone.
 Many business owners struggle with poor search visibility, but the good news is that most issues are fixable.
+In fact, over 90% of online experiences begin with a search engine, making it crucial for your business to be easily discoverable.
+By understanding the common pitfalls and implementing strategic changes, you can significantly enhance your online presence and drive more traffic to your site.

 The Problem: Your Website Is Missing from Search Results

 When potential customers search for your services, they're finding your competitors instead of you.
 This costs you leads, sales, and market share every single day.
+According to a study, the first page of Google captures 71% of search traffic clicks, highlighting the importance of appearing in top results.
+Without visibility, your business misses out on valuable opportunities to connect with potential clients.

 1. Your Website Isn't Indexed by Google